guettli/programming-guidelines/README.md

 In other words: Avoid logging to files and avoid logrotate.
 Logging is an endless stream.

+Of course somewhere on the hard disk data gets stored in files.
+But it is highly recommended to use a tool where don't fiddle with files daily.

 ### Use Systemd

 It is available, don't reinvent.
 Don't do double-fork magic any more.